williamlamjy/mTracker/docs/DeveloperGuide.md

 Command component:

-* Each command class is responsible to carry out its repective function, by linking different classes together in a manner that its function is carried out successfully.
+* Each command class is responsible in carrying out its respective function where each command will execute different actions on the model component.
+In addition they ensure that the user sees the correct messages based on their input.
-* All Command class will have a function named excute() that does the processing needed to provide its function.
+* All Command classes have a method `execute()` that does the actions required according to the user's input.
 * Contains an abstract parent `Command` class.
 All commands are child classes of the Command class.
-* Contains a parent `AddInstrumentCommand` class where all commands relating to adding an instruments inherits from the AddInstrument class.
+* Contains a parent `AddInstrumentCommand` class where all commands related to adding an instrument inherits from.
-* Other than ExitCommand and InvalidCommand, the other command classes are dependent of on the InstrumentManager in order to access the list that stores all the instruments.
+* Other than ExitCommand and InvalidCommand, the other command classes are dependent of on the InstrumentManager in order to execute the required actions on the stored instruments.
-* As Command involves writing words back to the user, all commannds classes are dependent on TextUi class to display words to the user.
+* The command classes are dependent on the `TextUi` class.
+This allows the command class to display its execution results to the user.

 ## Implementation
 (for parser alternatives considered to design for inputs like